DavidDeeds/SenseCAP-M1-Helium-Gateway-to-TTN/README.md

 Other:
-I have seen comments in the thethingsnetwork.org forums indicating that you can download the global.conf and I guess "use that".
+* I have seen comments in the thethingsnetwork.org forums indicating that you can download the global.conf and I guess "use that".
 The problem is that this file from TTN console doesn't contain what's needed for the _lora_pkt_fwd_ service to initialise the SPI interface.
 Maybe I'm missing something - who knows..
+* One day I might do the AU915 version of this.
+I'm happy for someone else to and I can test :)